aalfiann/swm/readme.md

 Note:
 - To keep size always minimal, only common device APIs were implemented.
 - You're able to use this Service Worker Manager for websites non PWA.
+- Service Worker is modular, you're able to use `sw.js` only without `swm.js`.

 ### Usage